-Share-based payments
+Share-based payment transactions

 The Company participates in a number of Mitie Group plc executive and employee share option schemes.
-For grants of share options and awards, the fair value as at the date of grant is calculated using the appropriate valuation model and the corresponding expense is recognised on a straight-line basis over the vesting period based on the Company's estimate of shares that will eventually vest.
+For all grants of share options, the fair value as at the date of grant is calculated using the appropriate valuation model and the corresponding expense is recognised on a straight-line basis over the vesting period based on the Company's estimate of shares that will actually vest.
 Further details of the Group's share option schemes are contained in the Mitie Group plc annual report.

-Save As You Earn (SAYE) options are treated as cancelled when employees cease to contribute to the scheme, resulting in an acceleration of the remainder of the related expense.
+Save As You Earn (SAYE) options are treated as cancelled when employees cease to contribute to the scheme, resulting in an acceleration of the remainder of the related expenses

-Turnover under IAS 18 in relation to prior year
+Turnover under IAS 11 and IAS 18 in relation to prior year